douglaspetrin/docs/linux/LinuxCLI_Commands.md

-To copy file from A to B logged in B:
+To copy a folder from A to B logged in B:

->sudo scp username@host.com:/my/path/file.sql /home/ubuntu/
+>sudo scp A_username@host.com:/my/path/* /B_/home/ubuntu/

 To copy a file from B to A while logged into B: